pyeventsourcing/eventsourcing/docs/topics/application.rst

 ..
 Todo: Something about using uuid5 to make UUIDs from things like email addresses.

 ..
-Todo: Something about using application log to get a sequence of all events.

-..
 Todo: Something about using a policy to update views from published events.

 ..
 Todo: Something about using a policy to update a register of existant IDs from published events.